mil-tokyo/mppsc-demo/README.md

 ## Requirements

+### Preparing an Environment

+You can install the required packages as follows.

 `pip install -r requirements.txt`

+### Model Download

-Please download the trained model for running the demo system.
+After preparing an environment, please see the `trained_model` directory and download the trained model for running the demo system.
-Please see `trained_model` directory.

 ## Run

 `streamlit run mppsc-streamlit.py`

+## Run on Colaboratory

+You can quickly run the system on Colaboratory (Google Colab) by just getting ngrok auth token from https://dashboard.ngrok.com/auth.
+Please open `mppsc_demo_streamlit.ipynb` in Colab, then input your auth token appropriately.
+Run all cells in the file, and now you can access the demo system.